patrickfung/dnconnect/README.md

 Mainly to provide the connection to the DN research network/node.

-As our member, you should know how to get the token and port number accordingly.
+As our member, you must know how to get the token and port number accordingly.

 Provided VPN is needed for the connection.
 (Through JP->RU)